maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Observability

-Observability is key to be able to navigate operations through a complex distributed system.
-It gives us operational visibility and helps us understand system bottlenecks.
+To be able to navigate operations through a complex distributed system observability is key as it gives us operational visibility and helps us understand system bottlenecks.

 We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".